I have tried all of these recipes and found them to be beneficial. I also like to mix up different scrubs every week to maximize benefits.

 - 1 tsp vitamin oil (not necessary but very beneficial for the skin)

-Note: This recipe will yield approximately 1-2 full body scrubs, depending on how dry the skin is on how much scrub is used.
+Note: This recipe will yield approximately one to two full body scrubs, depending on how dry the skin is and how much scrub is used.
 It can be stored in airtight containers if you have leftovers.
 The amounts in any of these recipes can be increased to be given as gifts.

 - 1/2 cup brown sugar